11 Tips for Hiking Camelback Mountain in Scottsdale

 The peak of Scottsdale hiking is a mountain well known by locals.
-Camelback Mountain is 2704 feet tall and can clearly be seen while driving throughout this region.
-This hike isn’t easy, but it is possible for everyone to achieve.
-There are two different trails that can be taken to the top of this mountain.
+Camelback Mountain is 2704 feet tall and can be seen while driving throughout this region.
+This hike isn’t easy, but everyone can achieve it.
+Two different trails can be taken to the top of this mountain.
 I will go over both of these later on in this blog.
 You will be amazed by the 360 views of Scottsdale and the surrounding area from up here.

-In this guide, I will go over how to get to Camelback Mountain trailhead, the difference between the two trails, as well as a handful of tips that will be good to know before you head up the mountain.
+In this guide, I will go over how to get to Camelback Mountain trailhead, the difference between the two trails, and a handful of tips that will be good to know before you head up the mountain.

 Where is Camelback Moutain Located?

-Located slightly Northwest of downtown Scottsdale, the parking lot is only a 15-minute drive away.
-It is actually a lot closer than many other hikes in the area.
+Located slightly Northwest of downtown Scottsdale, the parking lot is only a 15-minute drive away—a lot closer than many other hikes in the area.
 This makes it an easy day trip and something that will only take up part of your day.
-Hiking Camelback Mountain can be straightforward for some, but the heat can be a factor depending on what time of the year you do it.
+Hiking this mountain can be straightforward for some, but the heat can be a factor depending on what time of the year you do it.

 How Long Does it Take to Hike Camelback Mountain?